Having two abodes has given me perspective.

 The homes are quite different.
 One has three times the interior space, twice the number of bedrooms, a much larger garage.
 A single-family home, it has amenities the smaller duplex lacks.
 But I am the same person, living pretty much the same life, no matter where I am.

 The largest impact is financial.
 Should I decide to live in one home or the other, my options and outcomes would be quite different depending on the choice.

-If the smaller place is sufficient, I could retire tomorrow.
+If the smaller place suffices, I could retire tomorrow.
 My expenses are within range of my current resources, including Social Security benefits.
-On the other hand, if I chose the larger place, retirement at age 70 might be a possibility – but probably no sooner.
+On the other hand, if I choose the larger place, retirement at age 70 might be a possibility… but probably no sooner.
 If you are keeping score at home, that’s a seven year difference in retirement dates.